John McAfee's MGT receives SEC subpoena, shares slump

 McAfee was the subject of a media frenzy in 2012 when he fled his home in Belize after police sought to question him about the murder of a neighbor.
 They ultimately said he was not a suspect.

-Chipmaker Intel, which bought McAfee Inc for $7.7 billion in 2010, long after its founder had left the company, said recently that it would spin off the unit.
+Chipmaker Intel (INTC.O), which bought McAfee Inc for $7.7 billion in 2010, long after its founder had left the company, said recently that it would spin off the unit.

 McAfee and MGT recently sued Intel for the right to use the McAfee name.